quicwg/base-drafts/draft-ietf-quic-transport.md

 frame MUST contain at least 12 randomly generated octets {{?RFC4086}}, making the payload sufficiently hard to guess.

-An endpoint SHOULD not generate two PATH_CHALLENGE frames with the same payload.
+An endpoint SHOULD generate a new random payload for every PATH_CHALLENGE frame it sends, irrespective of the address it is sending from/to.

 ### Client Behavior {{migration-client}}

+A client triggers connection migration to a new address by sending a PATH_CHALLENGE as a probe or by switching to sending all packets to the new address.
+The client SHOULD do PMTU verification before considering migration complete.
+The client also participates in a validation check that the server may initiate to confirm the client's ownership of the new address.

+#### Verifying the PMTU

-When a new local address is available, a client MUST first send a packet containing a PATH_CHALLENGE frame from this new address before sending any other packets.
+When the client intends to use a new local address, a client MUST first send a packet containing a PATH_CHALLENGE frame from this new address before sending any other packets.
 The PATH_CHALLENGE frame MAY be bundled with other frames, but this packet MUST be padded to exactly 1200 octets unless the client has a reasonable assurance that the PMTU is larger.
 Sending a packet of this size confirms that the network path from the client to the server supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

 A client MAY send additional PATH_CHALLENGE frames to handle packet loss or to get more measurements on the new network path, subject to the congestion controller's limits.
-The client SHOULD use fresh random data in each PATH_CHALLENGE frame so that it can associate the server's response with the causative PATH_CHALLENGE.
+The client SHOULD use fresh random data in every PATH_CHALLENGE frame so that it can associate the server's response with the causative PATH_CHALLENGE.